 Rajya Sabha polls: Congress led opposition’s tally set to drop below 100 mark

-New Delhi, Oct 28: The Congress led opposition's tally in the Rajya Sabha is likely to go down below the 100 mark for the first time in the recent past.
+New Delhi, Oct 28: The Congress-led opposition's tally in the Rajya Sabha is likely to go down below the 100 mark for the first time in the recent past.
 On the other hand, the BJP is set to take its tally up to 92 owing to the upcoming biennial elections in Uttar Pradesh and Uttarakhand.

 The BJP is set to win 8 out of the 10 Uttar Pradesh seats and also bag the lone seat in Uttarakhand in the November 9 elections.
 The polls are being held as 11 Rajya Sabha members will retire next month, a report in the Hindustan Times said.